FSDavila/Exemplo-weather-API-backend-Python/README.md

 The main endpoints are:

-POST /weather/getInfo: Will query the ClimaTempo API, using the provided City ID and number of future days to be included in the weather report.
+-POST /weather/getInfo: Will query the ClimaTempo API, using the provided City ID and number of future days to be included in the weather report.
-POST /weather/getCityId: Get specific city's ID by city name and state name abbreviation.
+-POST /weather/getCityId: Get specific city's ID by city name and state name abbreviation.
 This is an utility endpoint to facilitate the search of city IDs to request weather reports.
-PUT /weather/registerCity: Register city flag for token, so token has access to the weather report for the chosen city
+-PUT /weather/registerCity: Register city flag for token, so token has access to the weather report for the chosen city

 ## Technologies used:
 -Python